csswizardry/csswizardry.github.com/_posts/2022-10-12-speeding-up-async-snippets.md

 ## What Is an Async Snippet?

-Snippets like these are usually employed by third parties for you to copy/paste into your HTML—usually, though not always, into the `<head>`.
+Snippets like these are usually employed by third parties for you to copy/paste into your HTML — usually, though not always, into the `<head>`.
 The reason they give us this cumbersome snippet, and not a much more succinct `<script src="">`, is purely historical: **async snippets are a legacy performance hack.**